hperrin/svelte-material-ui/button/README.md

 An interactive button or link.

-See [MDC Buttons](https://material.io/develop/web/components/buttons/) for more information on API and Sass styling.
+See [MDC Buttons](https://material.io/develop/web/components/buttons/) for more information on API and Sass mixins.

 See [the Sass variable file](https://github.com/material-components/material-components-web/blob/master/packages/mdc-button/_variables.scss) for styling variables.